Check out the latest features of Handy Macros for Confluence in our blog post How to Make More Appealing Content in Atlassian Confluence

 Enrich your page functionality with interactive elements

-Interactive elements is a good means for capturing attention and improving user experience.
+Interactive elements help capture attention and improve user experience.
 Navitabs add-on allows you to organize page content with tabs.

 In addition, these statuses can be switched in the page view mode.
 You just need to click the pencil icon, and that’s done!